Walks from Bracknell

 Lunch: Cafés and toilets at the Lookout Discovery Centre and South Hill Park Arts Centre near the route; town-centre shops and cafés at both ends.

-Twyford Station to Bracknell Station
+Twyford to Bracknell

 A largely off-road walk across Berkshire farmland, using town green spaces, byways, country lanes and field paths, with several stretches of unavoidable road walking.
 The field and woodland paths can be narrow and uneven and very muddy after rain.

-Mud is a real problem here, even after dry spells.
+Warnings: Mud is a real problem here, even after dry spells.
 Some road and verge walking is unavoidable, including a stretch alongside Maidenhead Road if the private Billingbear Park crossings are blocked.
 Footpaths can be narrow and lined with thorny bushes.

-Wokingham Station to Bracknell Station
+Wokingham to Bracknell

 A very urban and direct route that stays north of the railway, with a lot of walking alongside major roads but with pavements throughout and easy major crossings.
 Some relief via Luckley Path, Beehive Lane and a recreation area and plus a nicer footpath approaching Bracknell.